robspassky/sqlshell/src/docs/users-guide.md

 > Here are various `redo` invocations:

-    ? r 1  <--- re-runs command 1, ".show tables"
+    sqlshell> r 1  <--- re-runs command 1, ".show tables"
-    ? \!s   <--- re-runs the most recent command that starts with "s", which is "select * from foo" ? r    <--- re-runs the last command, ".desc foobar" ? \!\!   <--- also re-runs the last command, ".desc foobar"
+    sqlshell> \!s   <--- re-runs the most recent command that starts with "s", which is "select * from foo" sqlshell> r    <--- re-runs the last command, ".desc foobar" sqlshell> \!\!   <--- also re-runs the last command, ".desc foobar"

 `rollback`